z3c0/vistos_legacy/README.md

 ### `gpo` <a name="gpo"></a>

-The `gpo` submodule is used within V to perform basic tasks for retrieving data hosted by the [United States Government Publishing Office](https://www.gpo.gov/).
+The `gpo` submodule is used within Vistos to perform basic tasks for retrieving data hosted by the [United States Government Publishing Office](https://www.gpo.gov/).
 Within the `gpo` submodule are helper classes and functions for creating more nimble scripts.

 #### `get_bioguide_ids(congress_number: int)` <a name="get_bioguide_ids"></a>